How to Drink Pu’er Tea? The Proper Way of Drinking Pu’er Tea

 Step 4: Infuse and Smell the Aroma

 Use 6-8 grams of tea, rinse it once or twice, then pour out the tea liquor and smell the aroma left in the pitcher.
 Some teas have no discernible aroma, while others have faint, fleeting, or penetrating aromas.
-For example, ancient tree teas from Jingmai have prominent, lasting fragrances, while those from Bingdao have delicate, subtle scents.
+For example, ancient teas from Jingmai have prominent, lasting fragrances, while those from Bingdao have delicate, subtle scents.

 Some aromas result from processing errors, such as grassy smells from insufficiently cooked fresh leaves or a raw green flavor from undercooked leaves.
 It's worth noting that some tea enthusiasts may actually enjoy these aromas, although finding such teas would be difficult.